-- Not-Applicable (N/A) Information not applicable/not required for that particular water system or for that particular rule. - Non-Detects (ND) Laboratory analysis indicates that the contaminant is not present at the level of detection set for the particular methodology used. - Parts per million (ppm) or Milligrams per liter (mg/L) One part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (ug/L) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or Nanograms per liter (nanograms/L) One part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000. - Parts per quadrillion (ppq) or Picograms per liter (picograms/L) One part per quadrillion corresponds to one minute in 2,000,000,000 years or one penny in \$10,000,000,000. - Picocuries per liter (pCi/L) Picocuries per liter is a measure of the radioactivity in water.
+- Not-Applicable (N/A) Information not applicable/not required for that particular water system or for that particular rule. - Non-Detects (ND) Laboratory analysis indicates that the contaminant is not present at the level of detection set for the particular methodology used. - Parts per million (ppm) or Milligrams per liter (mg/L) One part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion (ppb) or Micrograms per liter (ug/L) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Parts per trillion (ppt) or Nanograms per liter (nanograms/L) One part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000. - Parts per quadrillion (ppq) or Picograms per liter (picograms/L) One part per quadrillion corresponds to one minute in 2,000,000,000 years or one penny in \$10,000,000,000. - Picocuries per liter (pCi/L) Picocuries per liter is a measure of the radioactivity in water. - Million Fibers per Liter (MFL) Million fibers per liter is a measure of the presence of asbestos fibers that are longer than 10 micrometers. - Nephelometric Turbidity Unit (NTU) Nephelometric turbidity unit is a measure of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - Variances and Exceptions State or EPA permission not to meet an MCL or Treatment Technique under certain conditions. - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

-- Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Maximum Residual Disinfection Level (MRDL) The highest level of a disinfectant allowed in drinking water.
+- Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Maximum Residual Disinfection Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfection Level Goal (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Locational Running Annual Average (LRAA) The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters under the Stage 2 Disinfectants and Disinfection Byproducts Rule. - Running Annual Average (RAA) The average of sample analytical results for samples taken during the previous four calendar quarters. - Level 1 Assessment A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Locational Running Annual Average (LRAA) The average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters under the Stage 2 Disinfectants and Disinfection Byproducts Rule. - Running Annual Average (RAA) The average of sample analytical results for samples taken during the previous four calendar quarters. - Level 1 Assessment A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - Level 2 Assessment A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions. - Maximum Contaminant Level (MCL) The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.